rht-labs/tech-exercise/docs/5-the-deployments-strike-back/3-a-b-deployments.md

             svc_name: pet-battle-b
     ```

-    The `pet-battle` definition in `test/values.yaml` should look something like this (the version numbers may be different):
+    The `pet-battle-a` definition in `test/values.yaml` should look something like this (the version numbers may be different):

     <div class="highlight" style="background: #f7f7f7">
     <pre><code class="language-yaml">